rokaskasperavicius/csproject-api/README.md

 Deployment happens automatically when the `main` branch receives new commits.

-The API can be found on [https://csproject-api.herokuapp.com](https://csproject-api.herokuapp.com/).
+The deployed API can be found on [https://csproject-api.herokuapp.com](https://csproject-api.herokuapp.com/).

 ### April 14th, 2022 Update